pepopowitz/getting-unstuck/slides/src/03-explain.md

 ---

 Trail: 1.
-Explain,Why?
+Explain,Why?,Challenge Assumptions

 ## Draw what you see, not what you THINK you see

 ---

 Trail: 1.
-Explain,Why?
+Explain,Why?,Challenge Assumptions

 > 1. Scribble
 > 2. Preschematic